Vishesht27/Dialogflow-Bot/README.md

 ## Features

-A few of the things you can do with Covid-10 Bot:
+A few of the things you can do with Covid-19 Bot:
-* Show you statisics based on Country,Indian States,Indian districts,Google Maps,WorldWide
+* Show you statistics based on Country,Indian States,Indian districts,Google Maps,WorldWide
 * can send Email to user email Address.
 * Can show Live news
 * Govt annoucements , videos and Images.